Fell, trail and road running

 - Ravenscar Coastal Half Marathon in May with stunning coastal views (half marathon and 10k)

-- Castle Howard Trail Races in July (10k and 1k Children’s Dash)
+- Castle Howard Trail Races at the end of June (10k and 1k Children’s Dash)

-- It's Grim Up North in July at Duncombe Park, series of races ranging from 10k to ultra marathon
+- 'Hey Up it's Helmsley' Trail Race - Organised by It's Grim Up North in July at Duncombe Park, series of races ranging from 6.2 miles to ultra marathon

 - The Viking Chase – Four Peaks in July – a run of 7.8 miles on scenic off-road tracks